The #1 Resource & Support Network for Parents of Twins

 Lorraine Conforti is a proud new mom of twin boys and pet-parent of two cats and a dog.
 Being both conservative and artistic, she describes herself as “a little bit country and a little bit rock and roll.”
 She enjoys the arts, music, writing, and had performed in a Blues/Rock band with her Husband for several years.
 She is also passionate about health and fitness and has held certifications for nutrition and Personal Training, and has earned a BS Degree in Healthcare Management.
 For articles by Lorraine on Twiniversity, click here.

-Crystal Duffy is a stay at home mom to three little girls—Abigail (4) and identical twin girls, Katherine and Lauren (2).
-Her background is in secondary education and consulting, and she’s currently working on her memoir Twin to Twin which details her high-risk twin pregnancy.
-Connect with her on Facebook, Twitter and her blog The Duffy Diary.
+Crystal Duffy is an author, motivational speaker and Mommy to three little girls—Abby (6) and identical twin girls Katie and Lauren (4).
+She is the author of her memoir, Twin to Twin, detailing her high-risk twin pregnancy.
+She’s also the co-chair for the Parent Advisory Council for the NICU at Children’s Memorial Hermann Hospital in Houston, TX.
+Connect with her on Facebook, Twitter, LinkedIn, and her blog The Duffy Diary.
 For articles by Crystal on Twiniversity, click here.

 Alyssa Keel has worked as a social worker in both Canada and the U.S. for several years.
-Living in Toronto, Alyssa is a single mum to a rambunctious four-year-old boy and amazing two-year-old identical twin girls, one of whom has Cerebral Palsy.
-During her high risk mono mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
+Living in Toronto, Alyssa is a single mum to a rambunctious six-year-old boy and amazing four-year-old identical twin girls, one of whom has Cerebral Palsy.
+During her high-risk mono-mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
 Alyssa loves taking photos and impromptu dance parties with her kids.
 Follow Alyssa and her family’s adventures at adventureswithmultiples.com.
 For articles by Alyssa on Twiniversity, click here.

 Isabelle Lee is a British mom to 9-year-old boy/girl twins.
 She lived in California with her husband and twins for four years and moved back to the UK in 2016, settling in the North of England.
 When she isn’t being a chauffeur/carer/cook/cleaner she writes for Twiniversity, Tamba (the UK’s multiple birth charity), Huffington Post, and on her blog perplexedparent.com.
 You can follow her on Twitter at @perplexedparent or on Facebook.